ordinalsreserve/did-btco/spec.md

 ### 4.2.2 Short Form Inscription (Text)

-To save on transaction fees (roughly 1/3 the data size) DID Documents may also be inscribed as a `text/plain` document with a compressed DID Document following the approach popularized under the `did:peer` as numalgo 2.
+To save on transaction fees (roughly 1/3 the data size) DID Documents may also be inscribed as a `text/plain` file with a compressed DID Document following the approach popularized under the `did:peer` as numalgo 2.

 Example (197 bytes):